Aviah/django-utils/bootstrap_pagination/readme.md

 ### Templates

-In any template that requires pagination, add the following code where the pagination buttons should show:
+In any template that requires pagination, add the following code to the place you want the pagination buttons:

  	{% if paginate %}
         {% include "templates/pagination.html" %}